 Repetitive strain injury (RSI) is a common injury that can happen for a number of reasons.
 It is commonly associated with individuals who work on their desks and or computers without the necessary support.
-RSI is a growing problem in the UK and if not treated correctly can cause mobility issues later in life.
+Repetitive strain injury is a growing problem in the UK and if not treated correctly can cause mobility issues later in life.

 The BBC suggests that it is a growing problem with statistics suggesting that as more and more people work with computers repetitive strain injury affects 5-10% of their population.
 This is supported by the chartered society of physiotherapy who suggest that almost 450,000 UK workers suffer from RSI.
 Thus, the aim of this blog post is to look at the issues of RSI and the impact it can have.
 We do advise that if you do feel a pain in your wrist or shoulder to always get medical attention.